Bill Cosby sexual assault cases: Later allegations and investigations (2000–2006)

-In a July 2005 Philadelphia Daily News interview, Beth Ferrier, one of the anonymous "Jane Doe" witnesses in the Constand case, alleged that in 1984 Cosby had drugged her coffee and she awoke with her clothes partially removed.
+In a July 2005 Philadelphia Daily News interview, Beth Ferrier, an anonymous "Jane Doe" witness in the Constand case, alleged that in 1984 Cosby drugged her coffee and she awoke with her clothes partially removed.
 In 2005, Shawn Upshaw Brown, a woman with whom Cosby admitted to having an extramarital affair in the 1970s, claimed in the National Enquirer that Cosby drugged and raped her the last time the two were together sexually.
 Brown is the mother of Autumn Jackson, who claims to be Cosby's illegitimate daughter.
 Jackson was convicted in 1997 of extortion after she threatened to make the claims public in the Globe tabloid.
 In 2015, Brown went into more detail with her renewed allegations in an interview.

-On June 9, 2006, Philadelphia magazine published an article by Robert Huber which gave graphic detail about Constand's allegations, and the similar stories told by Green and Ferrer about how they stated that they too were drugged and sexually assaulted.
+On June 9, 2006, Philadelphia magazine published an article by Robert Huber which gave graphic detail about Constand's allegations, and the similar stories told by Green and Ferrer about how they too were drugged and sexually assaulted.
 With these severe allegations against Cosby, Huber wrote: "His lawyers have gotten it pushed to the back burner, down to a simmer, and maybe it will amount to nothing, yet there is also the possibility that it will bubble up to destroy him."
-The article was titled Dr. Huxtable & Mr. Hyde, in allusion to both Cosby's character Dr. Cliff Huxtable on The Cosby Show and to a person having two starkly distinct "Jekyll and Hyde" personalities.
-This article also presented Barbara Bowman, who had come forward after having read about Constand's story, saying she could not sit in silence any longer.
-Details of Bowman's similar drug and sexual assault allegations were published in the magazine's November 1, 2006 issue.
-Bowman reported two incidents that happened around early 1986, wherein she was eighteen years old and working as an aspiring model and actress after her agent had introduced her to Cosby and he had become her good friend and mentor, saying that she escaped his attacks, returned home to Denver and Cosby thereafter subverted her career.
+The article was titled Dr. Huxtable & Mr. Hyde, an allusion to both Cosby's character Dr. Cliff Huxtable on The Cosby Show and to a person having two starkly distinct "Jekyll and Hyde" personalities.
+This article also presented Barbara Bowman, who came forward after reading about Constand's story, saying she could not sit in silence any longer.
+Details of Bowman's similar drug and sexual assault allegations were published in the magazine's November 1, 2006, issue.
+Bowman reported two incidents occurring around early 1986, wherein she was eighteen years old and working as an aspiring model and actress after her agent introduced her to Cosby and he became a good friend and mentor, saying that she escaped his attacks, returned home to Denver, and Cosby thereafter subverted her career.